betterbrowser/personet/README.md

 # Personet [Under Development]
 Personet is a web modification project that lets you make websites more fit to you.

-It works by using a browser extension that allows you to edit websites like a figma/penpot file or load a .json from another project made using personet.
+It works by using a browser extension that allows you to edit websites like a figma/penpot file or load a .json from another project made using Personet.
-> Personet works on firefox, chrome and all alternatives of them.
+> Personet works on Firefox, Chrome and all alternatives of them.

 ## Installation
 ~ Firefox